aws-samples/aws-modernization-with-exasol/content/2_Exasol Setup/25_Loading_Data.md

 ![Result from Testquery](/images/exasol/01_09_test_result.png)

 Great!
-We have an operational cluster, let's continue to the next step
+We have an operational cluster, let's continue to the next step.